wp-plugins/csv-2-post/readme.txt

 6. You can use up to 3 columns of data to create 3 levels of categories.

 == Changelog ==
+= 7.0.1 =
+* From The Developers
+    * Released 30th June 2013
+* Fixes
+    * Quick start title fix for files with uppercase
+    * Featured image in Quick Start improved
+    * Tags in Quick Start improved
+* Feature Changes
+    * Removed some links pointing to the premium edition
+    * Dates panel removed (was never meant to be there)
+* Technical Notes
+    * Schedule system setting now within the main admin settings array and schedule array file deleted

 = 7.0.0 =
 * From The Developers
     * Released 26th June 2013